GithubArnavSharma/SpanishOral/README.md

 2. Other Languages - Although currently my program only supports Spanish orals, I could make an option to select other languages as well.

-Here are examples of what it looks like:

 Question Inputting:

 ![image](https://github.com/GithubArnavSharma/SpanishOral/assets/77365987/c1b08eb4-54ee-4f73-b6d8-c403bf0d4bf8)